ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Preliminary numerical experiments

-We use $\gamma = 1$ and $\vartheta = 0.8$ in Algorithm~\ref{alg:inexact}.
-As illustrated in Figures~\ref{fig:ex:diffp}~(c)~and~(d), Boosted HiPPA demonstrates superior performance compared to the other methods.

-Subfigures~(a)~and~(c) of Figure~\ref{fig:ex:diffp} illustrate the norm of the approximated residual $\Vert R_\gamma^{\varepsilon_k}(x^k) \Vert$ for different $p$ values in Boosted HiPPA and HiPPA, applied to problems \eqref{eq:Experiments:optmodel} and \eqref{eq:Experiments:optmodel2}, respectively.
+In Subfigures~(a) and (c) of Figures~\ref{fig:ex:diffp} and \ref{fig:ex:diffp2}, we illustrate the norm of the approximated residual $\Vert R_\gamma^{\varepsilon_k}(x^k) \Vert$ for different $p$ values in HiPPA and Boosted HiPPA, applied to problems \eqref{eq:Experiments:optmodel} and \eqref{eq:Experiments:optmodel2}, respectively.
 As shown, Boosted HiPPA achieves smaller residual norms in fewer iterations compared to HiPPA, across all tested values of $p$.
-Moreover, Subfigures~(b)~and~(d) of Figure~\ref{fig:ex:diffp} indicate the faster decrease in the objective functions $\Phi(\cdot)$ and $\Psi(\cdot)$, corresponding to problems \eqref{eq:Experiments:optmodel} and \eqref{eq:Experiments:optmodel2}, respectively, when using Boosted HiPPA and HiPPA compared to the other considered subgradient methods.
-Finally, it can be seen that Boosted HiPPA consistently outperforms HiPPA in these experiments.
+However, with respect to time, HiPPA for problem~\eqref{eq:Experiments:optmodel} is faster than the boosted version as it needs fewer computations.
+Moreover, the subfigures~(b) of Figures~\ref{fig:ex:diffp} and~\ref{fig:ex:diffp2} show a faster decrease in the objective values $\Phi(\cdot)$ and $\Psi(\cdot)$ for problems~\eqref{eq:Experiments:optmodel} and~\eqref{eq:Experiments:optmodel2}, respectively, when using Boosted HiPPA and HiPPA compared to the other considered subgradient methods, in terms of iteration count.
+Although subgradient methods are employed to solve the proximal subproblems, Subfigure~(d) of Figures~\ref{fig:ex:diffp} and~\ref{fig:ex:diffp2} illustrates that the CPU times of Boosted HiPPA and HiPPA are comparable to those of the subgradient methods.
+In particular, for problem~\eqref{eq:Experiments:optmodel}, HiPPA approaches the minimum value significantly earlier than Boosted HiPPA and SG-CCS ($\alpha=0.01$).
+These observations underscore the need for developing more effective strategies to address the proximal subproblems in inexact high-order proximal point methods, which we reserve for future research.